bw0123/happy-health/README.md

 # Happy health
+## Introduction
 website for giving seniors information on their heart related issues

-# Features
+## Features
-interactive charts showing the what is commone for each age or heart rate data input to calculate odds of having a heart problem
+* interactive charts showing the what is common for each age or heart rate
+* data input to calculate odds of having a heart problem
+* predicts your odds of getting heart disease

 # contributing